Skip to main content

 What you will need for your application

-Evoucher will be reviewing and processing applications and payments on behalf of the council.
+You will apply through the Funding Connect Platform.
+The Evouchers team will review and process applications and payments on behalf of the council.

 What happens next?